Property Management Business Plan

 - Headquarters design/build: $85,000

-- Working capital: $125,000 to pay for marketing, salaries, and lease costs until [Company Name] reaches break-even
+- Working capital: $125,000 to pay for marketing, salaries, and lease costs until [Property Management Business Name] reaches break-even

 Top line projections over the next five years are as follows: